uor-aces/uor-aces.github.io/_projects/LFRic.md

    be coupled via the IR to other compiler technologies such as LLVM or the OMNI compiler.
 Thus in effect becoming a Domain Specific Embedded Compiler?

+Can this approach be extended to other codes, how big and what should be the domain of the DSL?
+Verification of science codes is an important topic, however, even those projects with good process who employ testing as part of the development still tend to employ some form comparison to known good answers.
+Can formal verification method use the IR of a DSL to produce correct programs?